How to bleed a radiator

 Before you start bleeding the radiators

 Get a towel and a small bucket under the bleed valve.
-Put it very close to the bleed valve so not one drop of dirty water can go to your white carpet.
+Put it very close to the bleed valve so not one drop of dirty water can go onto your white carpet.
 Also, think about emergencies!
 If your bleed valve came off, get ready to close both sides of the radiator valves.

 Open the radiator bleed valve with a bleed key